 The TJPA Investment Policy requires annual review by the TJPA Board.
-The last annual review of and updates to the Investment Policy were in December 2020.
-Staff proposes minor refinements to the TJPA's existing policy on authorized financial institutions and dealers, and other minor revisions.
+The last annual review of and updates to the Investment Policy was in December 2020.
+In response to local agency investment guidelines released in March 2021, the current proposed revisions in the Investment Policy permit the use of zero or negative interest accrual instruments consistent with California Government Code Section 53601.6(b)(2).
+Staff proposes using this opportunity to also provide minor refinements to the TJPA's existing policy on authorized financial institutions and dealers, and make other minor clean ups.